openresty/lua-resty-core/lib/ngx/semaphore.md

 "Light threads" in different contexts (like in different requests) can share the same semaphore instance as long as these "light threads" reside in the same NGINX worker process and the [lua_code_cache](https://github.com/openresty/lua-nginx-module#lua_code_cache) directive is turned on (which is the default).
+For inter-process "light thread" synchronization, it is recommended to use the [lua-resty-lock](https://github.com/openresty/lua-resty-lock) library instead (which is a bit less efficient than this semaphore API though).

+This semaphore API has a pure userland implementation which does not involve any system calls nor block any operating system threads.
+It works closely with the event model of NGINX without introducing any extra delay.

 Like other APIs provided by this `lua-resty-core` library, the LuaJIT FFI feature is required.